 How do I request an application fee waiver?

 The $85 application fee is rarely waived, and then only in extenuating circumstances.
-If you would like to request an application fee waiver, send a detailed email to [email protected] outlining your reasons for the request.
+If you would like to request an application fee waiver, please complete the Application Fee Waiver Form (opening in September).

 Are applications submitted on my behalf by educational consultants or third-party advisers accepted?